 Schools must ensure that they create safe, inclusive, and relevant educational experiences for all students, including for LGBTIQ+ students and children of LGBTIQ+ families.

 Who are LGBTIQ+ people?

-- LGBTIQ+ stands for Lesbian, Gay, Bisexual, Transgender and Gender Non-Binary and Gender Diverse, Intersex, Queer and Questioning.
+- LGBTIQ+ stands for Lesbian, Gay, Bisexual, Transgender, Gender Non-Binary and Gender Diverse, Intersex, Queer and Questioning.

 - The term includes a range of diverse sexual orientations, genders, and sex characteristics (the ‘+’ sign is generally used to represent genders and sexual orientations outside of the letters LGBTIQ).